Arkansas vs. Alabama odds, prediction: 2026 college basketball picks for February 18 from proven model

 AP top-25 teams battle when the No. 20 Arkansas Razorbacks meet the No. 25 Alabama Crimson Tide in a key SEC matchup on Wednesday.
 Arkansas is coming off an 88-75 win over Auburn on Saturday, while Alabama stopped South Carolina 89-75 that same day.
 The Razorbacks (19-6, 9-3 SEC), who are second in the conference, are 4-3 on the road this season.
 The Crimson Tide (18-7, 8-4 SEC), who are tied for third in the league, are 9-3 on their home floor.

 Tipoff from Coleman Coliseum in Tuscaloosa, Ala., is set for 7 p.m.
 ET.
-Arkansas leads the all-time series 36-35, but Alabama holds a 23-8 edge in games played at Tuscaloosa.
-Alabama is a 4.5-point favorite in the latest Arkansas vs. Alabama odds from DraftKings Sportsbook, while the over/under for total points scored is 182.5.
+Alabama is a 4.5-point favorite in the latest Arkansas vs. Alabama odds from DraftKings Sportsbook, while the over/under for total points scored is 184.5.
 Before making any Alabama vs. Arkansas picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: